 - Partner with industry organizations to provide 1.8 million meals as part of the Missouri Farmers Care Drive to Feed Kids at the Missouri State Fair.

 From peaches to pork, Missouri farmers raise the highest quality food products in the world while being good stewards of our natural resources.
 Rebuilding the trust in food decisions is essential.
 We believe we can reach more consumers with the positive story of Missouri farm families.

 Reach MORE Initiatives:

 - Department social media platforms provide opportunities for conversations about food and farming.
-In the first six months of 2017, our facebook page has reached more users organically (3.4 million) than the entire previous calendar year (2.7 million) and page growth has been a remarkable 50 percent.
+In the first six months of 2017, our Facebook page has made more daily impressions (nearly 7 million) than the entire previous calendar year (3.6 million) and page growth has been a remarkable 150 percent.

 - Partner with key organizations (like the St. Louis Science Center GROW exhibit) to reach key audiences.

 - Co-host Life Sciences Quest for students interested in agriculture and how it impacts our daily lives.